GraphBLAS/LAGraph/BENCHMARK_INSTRUCTIONS__README1st.txt

     git clone https://github.com/GraphBLAS/LAGraph

 But better yet, get a tagged version of each package, with the same date.
+In particular, the versions of both codes with "11Dec2020" in their tag name can be used together to give good results on BFS, BC, CC, and PR, but not yet SSSP and TC.

 You should have two folders, ~/GraphBLAS and ~/LAGraph, side-by-side.